-Basil Marinated Mozzarella with summer tomatoes ~ you already know it, the simplest foods are the best.
-You know instinctively that ripe tomatoes, fresh basil, olive oil, and fresh mozzarella will taste incredible.
+Basil Marinated Mozzarella with summer tomatoes ~ this riff on Caprese salad is the ultimate healthy summer tomato salad!
+The simplest foods are usually the best, and we know instinctively that ripe heirloom tomatoes, fresh basil, olive oil, and fresh mozzarella will taste incredible.
 Take awesome ingredients and don’t screw them up, it’s the golden rule.

 If we’re being completely honest here, you’d have to admit that plain mozzarella, no matter how fresh and creamy, can be a little bit…bland.
 I’ve come up with a solution that bumps up the flavors in this iconic summer tomato salad.

 Here’s the simple secret to a better, more flavorful, caprese salad ~

 I marinate fresh ciliegine (cherry sized) mozzarella in a combination of basil, lemon, and extra virgin olive oil.
 It’s essentially a loose pesto sauce ~ the flavor of the basil is intensified and the color is stunning.
 Instead of layering tomatoes, basil leaves, and sliced mozzarella cheese, and then drizzling it all with olive oil, my caprese salad combines those last three ingredients.
 The salad not only tastes better, it’s easier to put together, too.

 The flavor of the basil, which is amazing anyway, really blooms with this method.
 So does the color!

 You can use your basil marinated mozzarella in lots of other salads, or make them part of an antipasto platter ~ I like to keep a jar in the fridge all summer long.
 If you have extra marinade, try it on pasta or in an omelette.